 With some wills there is no probate file and whether a will went to probate seems to have depended on the size of the estate.
 Probate can be granted when there was an estate but no will, even where the estate is very small.
 Wills which went to probate were lodged with the Supreme Court nearest to the deceased’s home.

-Search for probate files held at Archives New Zealand on the online database Archway.
+Search for probate files held at Archives New Zealand on Collections Search.
 The date given is the date of probate which is not always the year of a person’s death as probate can be granted some time after a date of death.
-Not all probate material is available on Archway.
+Not all probate material is available.

 Archives New Zealand, Christchurch holds probate and letters of administration records for Canterbury and Westland, holdings of which are listed in their Personal Identity Reference Guide.
 Archives New Zealand’s Christchurch office has indexes to probate records on paper or in computer format from the 1850s-1980s.
 Check with the relevant office of Archives New Zealand to see what other indexes have been created.